There are three basic types of financial aid: loans, grants and work-study. Each type has different features and advantages.

 Contact individual academic departments for information about grant or scholarship programs.

 Work-study is a form of financial aid that pays wages for work performed through employment.
 Work-study positions are located on campus and in approved off-campus locations.
 Hourly wages will vary depending on skills and experience.
-Job listings are posted on the Financial Aid website.
+Job listings are posted on through Handshake at VCU.
 When interviewing for work-study positions, students should take copies of their financial aid award notifications to show prospective employers.